In Senonches, I go to Les Evés!

 Yellow markings

 (S/E) With your back to the car park, follow the bank of the Étang Albert Rémy pond to the left.
 Pass in front of the Évés wash house and continue between the edge of the pond and the stream that flows out of the wash house.
-Cross the sluice gate and watch the streams come together as they pass under the houses on Rue de Launay.
-Continue until you reach the hedge of the Boulodrome.
+Cross the weir and watch the streams come together before passing under the houses on Rue de Launay.
+Continue until you reach the Boulodrome hedge.

-(1) At the Boulodrome hedge, turn left along the stream.
+(1) At the Boulodrome hedge, take the path along the stream on the left.
 Follow it to the Rue des Sormes wash house.
 Turn left into this street.
 Walk up to Rue de Pontgouin.
 Follow it to the right until you reach the crossroads near the Centre équestre de la Hutte.
 Turn right and walk down the path.
 Pass by the Hutte spring.
 Go up to the Étang de Badouleau dyke at the entrance to the holiday village.

 (2) The route continues opposite, passing between the fences.
 You will arrive at a large forest crossroads.
 Cross the metal footbridge called "Le pont noir" (the black bridge).
 Cross the stream that feeds the pond.
 The route now follows its valley.
 Turn right immediately and climb the path, which becomes a track, leading to Rond de l'Aitre (actually Delaître Préfet d'Eure-et-Loir under NapoleonI).

-(3) Carefully cross the D941 to take the stone-paved path opposite.
+(3) Carefully cross the D 941 to take the stone-paved lane opposite.
 Walk about 50 metres and turn left onto a winding path.
 Continue to the corner of plot no. 194, which is undergoing regeneration.

-(6) Turn right and you will arrive at the Sentier de Découverte trail (we recommend walking around it – there are information panels).
-Leave the trail near the picnic tables, cross the car park and you will arrive at Rue du Général De Gaulle.
+(8) Continue straight ahead and arrive at the Orée du Bois sensory trail.
+(It is advisable to walk around it - explanatory panels).
+Exit near the picnic tables, cross the car park, and arrive at Rue du Général de Gaulle.

-(8) Do not cross the roundabout, but turn right and follow the beginning of Avenue de Badouleau.
-Cross it carefully and follow the path that slips between the houses on the left, cuts across Rue de la Fontaine du Chemin, and leads to Square du Petit Bossard.
-This very damp place was, not so long ago, nothing more than a swamp.
-It is the convergence point for streams coming from the western part of the forest and the source of several springs.
+(10) Do not cross the roundabout, but take the street on the right and follow the beginning of Avenue de Badouleau.
+Cross it carefully and follow the path that slips between the houses on the left, cuts across Rue de la Fontaine du Chemin and leads to Square du Petit Bossard.
+This very damp place was, not so long ago, nothing more than a marsh.
+It is the convergence point of streams coming from the western part of the forest and the source of several springs.
 All this water flows underground through Avenue Poucin and Avenue des Evés, emptying into Lac Arthur Rémy, which was created in the 1960s.

 Cross the square via the central path and head towards Rond de Battenberg (S/E).